Building JebBot: A Chess Clone

 Results

 High-Confidence Correct (>90%): The model recognizes my signature moves.
-Aggressive queen sorties.
-The Danish Gambit continuation.
-Pushing pawns when I should be developing.
+Aggressive queen.
+Danish Gambit continuation.

 High-Confidence Wrong (>85%): Moves the model thinks I'd love, but I actually didn't play.
-Often these are exactly the kind of move I'd play in a different position.
 The model has learned my patterns but overgeneralizes.

 Playing Against JebBot

 The trained model doesn't play chess by itself—it scores moves.
-To actually play, I built an engine that combines:
+To actually play, I used claude to build an engine that combines: A stockfish 1500 model that serves moves + my classifiers.
+In initial playthrough, I found it passable with three major errors.

 1. Opening Book (First ~5 Moves)